what is lemon water | Benefits | Does Lemon Water Break A Fast | Alternatives

 However, if you’re asking can I drink lemon water while fasting?
 Yes, you can!

 Despite the fact that it contains calories, lemon water only has approximately 11 – 30 calories per glass, which does not defeat the purpose of intermittent fasting.
 Hence, lemon water can be consumed during a fast.
 This is great news for those of us who love to add a citric note to our drinks.
+Does lemon water break a fast, no it does not if in moderation.

 Since lemon water has a very low-calorie count, you can consume it during your fasting period without worrying about the effectiveness of your fast.